mathdigilab/mathdigilab.github.io/index.md

 ---

-> **mathdigilab** is being deprecated and will be merged with my personal website **shreyaskali.github.io**
->
-> The new website will contain more resources and preparation guides for PG entrances covering all subjects of my interest: Mathematics, Statistics, Computer Science and Machine Learning.
-Please visit [https://shreyaskali.github.io](https://shreyaskali.github.io).
+> **Mathdigilab** is being restructured and will be served specifically for Math Exams and Resources.
+I Recommend trying out Collaborative learning sessions and mock tests on [Clay Learn](https://claylearn.tech)
 {: .bg-grey-lt-000 .p-6 }

 ---